browsermt/students/train-student/README.md

             --skip-cost --shortlist lex.s2t.bin false --cpu-threads 1 \
             --quiet --quiet-translation --log speed_intgemm/cpu.wmt16.log 2> quantmults
 ```
-Furthermore `--int8shiftAlphaAll` is the relevant switches to get the fastest intgemm decoding.

-3.A.2 Produce a model that includes the extra quantized values in it and the quantize it to 8 bits:
+2. Produce a model that includes the extra quantized values in it and the quantize it to 8 bits:
 ```bash
 $MARIAN/../scripts/alphas/extract_stats.py quantmults model-finetune.npz.best-bleu-detok.npz model-finetune.npz.best-bleu-detok.alphas.npz
 $MARIAN/marian-conv -f model-finetune.npz.best-bleu-detok.alphas.npz -t model-finetune.intgemm.alphas.bin --gemm-type intgemm8
 ```
 Note, that you can fine tune the quantization procedure inside `extract_stats.py:53` By changing the hardcoded `+1.1*STDDEV` value.
 Anything from -1 to +2 seems to work to varying degrees.

-**IMPORTANT** CPU threads must be set to 1 for this step.

-3.A.3 Decode using the new model:
+3. Decode using the new model:

 ```bash
 $MARIAN/marian-decoder \